Thought Experiments

 Donald Davidson: Swampman

-Imagine a lightning strike vaporizes you while a molecule-for-molecule duplicate spontaneously forms elsewhere, complete with your memories and behaviors but no causal history.
-If it thinks, feels, and remembers exactly as you do—is it you, or merely a convincing imitation?
+A lightning strike destroys you, while an identical duplicate appears elsewhere with the same memories and behaviors but no causal history.
+If it feels and thinks as you do, is it the same person or a perfect replica?

 John Searle: The Chinese Room